 Demodex mites live in the hair follicles and sebaceous glands on your scalp, face and body.
-You can’t see them with your eyes since they’re microscopic.
-It takes half a day for a female Demodex to lay her eggs (deep inside your hair follicles), two and a half days for them to hatch out of skin and hair follicles and six days for a baby Demodex mite to reach adulthood.
+You can’t see them with your naked eyes since they’re microscopic.
+It takes half a day for a female Demodex to lay her eggs (deep inside your hair follicles), two and a half days for them to hatch and six days for a baby Demodex mite to reach adulthood.

-From then on, a Demodex mite will enjoy a further five days of life eating the oil and nutrients from your skin before dying and liquefying in your pores.
+From then on, a Demodex mite will enjoy a further five days of eating the oil and nutrients from your skin before dying and liquefying your pores.
 Mites usually only come out of their follicles at night, as they try to avoid light.
-So why do most animals, including humans live with these insects?!
-In humans, they tend to become a problem when a high population density is found.
-This has been linked to all manner of hair and skin problems.
-These symptoms indicate that a high population density of mite is present and needs to be treated effectively, read more about Ungex products here .
+So taking enough sunlight is effective as well as washing the face or the head at night.

 Most animals and humans host these insects and they are not very harmful unless a high population density is found.
 This has been linked to all manner of hair and skin problems.
 These symptoms indicate that a high population density of mite is present and needs to be treated effectively, in which Ungex can help!